CRS-IMDPune/Python-Demo-Scripts/README.md

 The sample datasets used in this project has been included in the 'Sample_Data' directory.

-Due to size restrictions for uploading data files some files are not included in '/Sample_Data', one can get it from the web portals mentioned above.
+Due to size restrictions for uploading data files some files are not included in '/CRS-IMDPune/Python-DEMO-Scripts/Sample_Data', one can get it from the web portals mentioned above.

+A detailed description of the Python packages and modules used and a study conducted using IMD gridded temperature data with the help of Python plotting techniques has been provided in the document '/CRS-IMDPune/Python-DEMO-Scripts/Application.pdf'.